aaronrussell/mpower/README.md

 # mpower

 mpower is a small HTML email generation framework.
-Inspired by command-line utilities such as [compass](http://compass-style.org) and [nanoc](http://nanoc.stoneship.org/), has a simple aim.
+Inspired by command-line utilities such as [compass](http://compass-style.org) and [nanoc](http://nanoc.stoneship.org/), mpower has a simple aim.
 To make the laborious task of creating and styling HTML emails, a little bit less of a complete pain in the backside.

 mpower currently boasts the following features: